f5devcentral/f5-agility-labs-xc/docs/class4/lab5.rst

 Currently, our Banking Application does not implement, or enforce, rate-limiting to a specific endpoint.

-In this task, you will follow steps to send multiple requests witin 30 seconds to the /getallcustomers endpoint.
+In this task, you will follow steps to send multiple requests witin 1 minute to the /getallcustomers endpoint.

 #.
 Using another browser tab, navigate to the the following URL.